Phlak106/EasyAI/README.md

 Model packages define their dependencies such as the execution runtime (TensorFlow, ONNX, etc.) and abstract the consumer from these details.

+# See Also
+https://github.com/AlturosDestinations/Alturos.Yolo - Same idea, but for only one model.